alyssahx-wong/BuddyBeasts/README.md

          |
   3. MEET IRL            Go do the activity together!
          |
-  4. CHECK-IN            QR code scan verifies co-location
+  4. GROUP PHOTO         One person uploads, all can see it
          |
-  5. GROUP PHOTO         One person uploads, all can see it
-         |
-  6. REACTION MATCH      Everyone picks the same emoji (3 tries!)
+  5. REACTION MATCH      Everyone picks the same emoji to verify attendance(3 tries!)
          |
     [MATCHED?]
      /       \